The Importance of Social Service Coordinators in Affordable Housing

 A Matter of Perspective

-~ Author: Dr. Laverne Joseph, President and CEO Retirement Housing Foundation
+~ Author: Dr. Laverne Joseph, Former President, and CEO of Retirement Housing Foundation

 The HUD 202 program, which provides affordable housing for older adults, has been around for more than 50 years.
 Many of RHF’s communities have been built under that program.